upperlinecode/front-end-student-materials/06-p5js/05a-javascript-objects.md

 2. Add a `color` property to every bubble object that is a random number between `0` and `255`.
 Use that number to make the bubbles `fill` a random grayscale color.

-  You don't have to worry that the word `color` will conflict with p5's built-in `color`.
+  You don't have to worry that the property `color` will conflict with p5's built-in `color` function.
 This is because you will be accessing it by something like `bubble1.color`.
+The property `color` is sort of protected inside the object.

 3. Wouldn't it be cool if the bubbles were a random color that wasn't gray.
 One way to do this would be to make 3 new properties inside each object.
 The keys could be `r`, `g`, and `b` perhaps, and the values a random value.

-  If you're up for a challenge, one interesting thing is that a key can have a value that is *another object*.
+  If you're up for a challenge, one interesting thing is that a key of an object can have a value that is *another object*.
 What if you're bubble looked like:
   ```javascript
   bubble = {
     x: ...,